cheeming/.nvim/README.md

         npm install -g eslint
         eslint --init

+    * When you initialize eslint, it is best to customise it for each project.
     * You probably need the following ```rules``` to work well with JSX and React:

              "react/jsx-uses-react": "error",